-As of the spring 2009 semester, the Philosophy Department had 19 majors and 13 minors.
-This is the first time that the philosophy program has had over 30 students involved as either majors or minors.
+As of the spring 2011 semester, the Philosophy Department had 23 majors and 13 minors.
+This is the third consecutive year that the philosophy program has had over 30 students involved as either majors or minors.
 The department has grown considerably over the past decade.
 This growth is all the more impressive given that few students come to Millikin (or any college) as announced philosophy majors.